Cumbrian toponymy

-Cumbrian toponymy refers to the study of place names in Cumbria, a county in North West England, and as a result of the spread of the ancient Cumbric language, further parts of northern England and the Southern Uplands of Scotland.
+Cumbrian toponymy refers to the study of place names in Cumbria, a county in northwest England, and as a result of the spread of the ancient Cumbric language, further parts of northern England and the Southern Uplands of Scotland.

-The history of Cumbria is marked by a long and complex history of human settlement.
-Geographically, Cumbria is situated near the centrepoint of the British Isles.
-The contrasting landscapes between the mountains and the fertile coastal areas and the rich variety of mineral resources available in the county have made it a desirable area for habitation since the Upper Paleolithic, and various ethnic groups have been drawn to the area, leaving their linguistic mark since the Iron Age.
+Cumbria is near the centrepoint of the British Isles.
+It has been inhabited since Upper Paleolithic, and various ethnic groups have left their linguistic marks since the Iron Age.